Courage (Celine Dion song)

 "Courage" is a song by Canadian singer Celine Dion from her twelfth English-language studio album, Courage (2019).
 It was written by Stephan Moccio, Erik Alcock and Liz Rodrigues, and produced by Moccio.
-"Courage" was released as a digital download on 18 September 2019.
-On the same day, Dion embarked on her Courage World Tour, where she performed the song.
-"Courage" entered the sales charts in Canada and France, and received positive reviews from music critics.
-The black and white music video premiered on 13 November 2019.
-In March 2020, the song was sent to radio in Quebec.
+Released as a digital download on 18 September 2019, "Courage" coincided with the start of Dion's Courage World Tour, where she performed the song.
+It entered the sales charts in Canada and France and received positive reviews from music critics.
+The black-and-white music video premiered on 13 November 2019, and the song was sent to radio in Quebec in March 2020.

 Background and release

 "Courage" was written by Stephan Moccio, Erik Alcock and Liz Rodrigues.
-It was produced by Moccio, who previously co-wrote Dion's 2002 single, "A New Day Has Come".
-"Courage" is an emotional piano ballad, dealing with the loss of a loved one.
-Together with "Imperfections" and "Lying Down", the song was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour, promoting the Courage album.
+It was produced by Moccio, who previously co-wrote Dion's 2002 single "A New Day Has Come".
+"Courage" is a piano ballad about coping with the loss of a loved one.
+Together with "Imperfections" and "Lying Down", the song was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour to promote Courage.

 Critical reception

-The song received positive critical reviews.
-According to A Bit of Pop Music, "Courage" has a very personal content.
-It is a piano and strings based emotional power ballad, dealing with the loss of a person close to you.
-With the death of her husband René Angélil in 2016, "Courage" must be close to Dion's heart and she sings it with emotive vocals and a lot of passion.
-Mike Wass from Idolator described "Courage" as a simple piano ballad that lets Dion pull the vocal trigger as she shares important life lessons.
-It is raw and very emotional.
+The song received positive reviews from music critics.
+A Bit of Pop Music wrote that "Courage" deals with very personal subject matter and described it as a piano- and strings-based power ballad about the loss of someone close.
+With the death of her husband René Angélil in 2016, the outlet noted that "Courage" is likely meaningful to Dion, who delivers it with emotive vocals and considerable intensity.
+Mike Wass of Idolator called the track a simple piano ballad that allows Dion to deliver strong vocals while reflecting on life experiences, describing it as raw and very emotional.

 Commercial performance

-After being released as a digital download on 18 September 2019, "Courage" debuted on several sales charts and reached number two in Quebec and number 20 in Canada.
-In March 2021, it was serviced to the contemporary hit radio in Quebec, where it peaked at number three.
+After its release as a digital download on 18 September 2019, "Courage" entered several sales charts, reaching number two in Quebec and number 20 in Canada.
+In March 2021, it was sent to contemporary hit radio in Quebec, where it peaked at number three.

 Music video

-The audio of "Courage" was uploaded on YouTube on 18 September 2019.
+The audio for "Courage" was uploaded to YouTube on 18 September 2019.
 The music video, directed by Se Oh and filmed entirely in black and white, premiered on 13 November 2019.
-Kai Krause worked on it as a cinematographer and Marco Venditto as a lighting director.
+Kai Krause served as cinematographer, and Marco Venditto worked as lighting director.
 The video was produced by Mad Ruk Entertainment and Telescope Films.